MacBook For Dummies

 Startup Keys: More Power to Your MacBook Keyboard

-Some keys and keyboard combinations on your MacBook were born for Startup magic — either to get your Apple laptop booted up, help troubleshoot computer problems, or perform other technical tricks within Big Sur.
-This table lists the most common startup keys and key combinations you’ll use with your MacBook.
+Some keys and keyboard combinations on your MacBook were born for startup magic — either to get your Apple laptop booted up, help troubleshoot computer problems, or perform other technical tricks within Sonoma.
+This table lists the most common startup keys for both M-series Apple Silicon and older Intel MacBook models.

 Key Effect on Your Mac

-Option Displays a system boot menu allowing you to choose the operating system and/or volume
+Option (Intel) Displays a system boot menu, allowing you to choose the boot volume.

-Shift Runs your MacBook in Safe Mode, preventing your Login Items from launching; runs a directory check
+Shift (Intel) Runs your MacBook in Safe Mode, preventing your Login Items from launching; runs a directory check.

-T Starts your laptop in Thunderbolt Target Disk mode
+T (Intel) Starts your laptop in Thunderbolt Target Disk mode.

 About This Article